Basket Case (novel): Plot summary

-A subplot focuses on Jack's ongoing conflict with Race Maggad III, and the ailing state of the Union-Register since Maggad bought it.
-Maggad's downsizing policy leads to more space in the paper devoted to advertisements than to news, fewer staffers employed, and stories that are deferential to business interests and lacking in depth.
-Jack finds an ally in MacArthur Polk, the newspaper's former publisher, who owns a large number of shares in Maggad's publicly traded company.
+A subplot focuses on Jack's ongoing conflict with Maggad, and the ailing state of the Union-Register under Maggad's control.
+Jack finds an ally in MacArthur Polk, the newspaper's former publisher, who owns a large number of shares in Maggad's company.
 Maggad is desperate to buy the shares back before two foreign companies initiate a hostile takeover.
 Polk dies and names Jack as trustee of his shares, with instructions that Maggad can have the stock back only if he sells the Union-Register back to Polk's widow Ellen.
-After Maggad reluctantly agrees, Ellen restores the paper's obituary section to its format prior to Maggad's purchase, arranges for more reporters to be hired, and expands its news coverage.
+After Maggad reluctantly agrees, Ellen reverses Maggad's practices.
 Emma is promoted, and the novel ends as she is trying to talk Jack back from his leave of absence from journalism.